trumpfheller/trumpfheller.github.io/databasics/ev.md

 ![batteries](tier20.png "batteries")

 Range
-- the maximum range came down from 2023 to 2024
+1. the maximum range came down from 2023 to 2024
-- the minimal range went up from 2023 to 2024.
+2. the minimal range went up from 2023 to 2024.
+3. For interpretation I would need to dig deeper here.
+As in
+  a) range came down because of what the battery has to deliver to support the car itself?
+  b) all cars or are there specifcities that need to be considered.
+  c) same for minimum range
+Since this is analysis is not intended to be explorative in nature, I just keep it in mind worth investigating to another point in time.

 ![range](tier21.png "range")

-### Now, the follow up question here is:
+### Now, the big elephant / question remains:

 - is it better to buy a bigger battery because the more range I get out of it?